methylene/sym/README.md

 Object[] lt = new Object[]{"Lithuania", 65300, 45, 28245};
 ````

-Our client now gives us "rearrangement" of the header fields, and asks us to rearrange the
+Our client hands us a "rearrangement" of the header fields, and asks us to rearrange the
 arrays accordingly.
 Fortunately, we can use `Permutation.from`
 to find a permutation that performs the rearranging